eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/keyword-spacing/README.md

 Of course, you could also have a style guide that disallows spaces around keywords.

-However, if you want to enforce the style of spacing between the `function` keyword and the following opening parenthesis, please refer to [space-before-function-paren](space-before-function-paren).
+However, if you want to enforce the style of following spacing cases, please refer to [space-before-function-paren](space-before-function-paren).

+- Between the `function` keyword and the following opening parenthesis
+- After the `catch` keyword and the following opening parenthesis (only when parameters are present)

 ## Rule Details